 We then conduct the tests and allow the scientific analysis to begin.
 It’s time to put on our goggles, get data happy, and crunch the numbers.
 The authors assert that the first test should always be of the condition that the group feels will least likely hold true.
 If the test fails and the barrier is confirmed true, no further testing is needed and the possibility is rejected.
 If the condition passes the test, move on to the next condition unlikely to hold true, and so on.
 Tests for a possibility should only be conducted sequentially, never in parallel, to conserve effort and resources.

-I feel this framework has such potential and would love to see its value play out first hand.
-But controlling the judgment and skepticism early on is a monumental challenge; this process requires a shift in mindset and determined, focused group leaders who can direct participants to frame all choices as possibilities for success.
-Plus, a geek like me wants to jump right into the test design and analysis.
-But to be “scientific,” we must inquire.
-Science isn’t just analysis; it’s play, and brainstorming, and invention beyond your brain’s current capacity.
+This framework has much potential.
+But controlling judgment and skepticism early on is a monumental challenge; this process requires a shift in mindset and determined, focused group leaders who can direct participants to frame all choices as possibilities for success.
+Plus, many people like to jump right into the test design and analysis.
+However, scientific rigor demands more of us, and may even lead to success and invention beyond our current capacity.